Havana Central railway station

-Havana Central (La Habana Central; the "Central Railway Station", Estación Central de Ferrocarriles) is the main railway terminal in Havana and the largest railway station in Cuba, is the hub of the rail system in the country.
-It serves for the arrival and departure of national and divisional commuter trains, and is home to the national railway company, Ferrocarriles Nacionales de Cuba (FFCC), the only intercity passenger rail transport operating in the Caribbean.
+Havana Central (La Habana Central; the "Central Railway Station", Estación Central de Ferrocarriles) is the main railway terminal in Havana and the largest railway station in Cuba.
+It serves as the hub of the rail system in the country.
+It handles the arrival and departure of national and divisional commuter trains, and is home to the national railway company, Ferrocarriles Nacionales de Cuba (FFCC), the only intercity passenger rail transport operating in the Caribbean.

-The building is considered a National monument for its architectural and historical values and is, along with the stations of Santiago, Camagüey and Santa Clara, a network's divisional headquarter.
+The building is considered a national monument for its architectural and historical values and is, along with the stations of Santiago, Camagüey and Santa Clara, a network's divisional headquarter.

 Site

 The site of the railway station is located where the former Spanish Royal Shipyard of Havana was southeast of the Campo de Marte, and immediately outside the southernmost gate of the city.

 Design

 The eclectic architecture building has four floors and a mezzanine.
-On the main facade, there are two towers on Belgica Avenue representing the Coat of arms of Cuba and Havana, respectively.

-The architect was Kenneth MacKenzie Murchison, who was inspired by a decorative style of Spanish planteresque, which is visible in the elements of the decoration of the facade.
+On the main facade, there are two towers on Belgica Avenue representing the coat of arms of Cuba and Havana, respectively.
+The architect was Kenneth MacKenzie Murchison, who was inspired by the decorative style of Spanish Plateresque, which is visible in the elements of the decoration of the facade.
 The station's platforms are nearly one kilometer long and have a total area of 14,000 square meters.